ReDI-School/intro-java/exercises/Address_book.md

 ```
 </details>

-## Address book with ArrayList and forEach

-* Do as above, but with a for each loop instead of a normal for loop.

-## Address book with Entry object
+## Address book with TelephoneEntry object

 * Replace the two arrays with one array
 * Instead of using Strings use an `TelephoneEntry` class.